umbraco/UmbracoDocs/Documentation/Installation/Upgrading/general.md

 Copy the following folders from inside the .zip file over the existing folders in your site:

 - /bin
+- Only for versions lower than 7.1.0:
    - /Install (don't forget to remove it after the upgrade is finished)
+   - This folder is no longer present or needed in Umbraco v7.1.0+
 - /Umbraco
 - /Umbraco_Client